Battle of Maychew

-The Battle of Maychew (Mai Ceu) was the last major battle fought on the northern front during the Second Italo-Abyssinian War.
+The Battle of Maychew (Mai Ceu) was the last major battle fought on the northern front during the Second Italo-Ethiopian War.
 The battle consisted of a failed counterattack by the Ethiopian forces under Emperor Haile Selassie making frontal assaults against prepared Italian defensive positions under the command of Marshal Pietro Badoglio.
 The battle was fought near Maychew (Mai Ceu), Ethiopia, in the modern region of Tigray.

 Background

 On 3 October 1935, General Emilio De Bono advanced into Ethiopia from Eritrea without a declaration of war, leading a force of approximately 100,000 Italian and 25,000 Eritrean soldiers towards the Ethiopian capital of Addis Ababa.
 In December, after a brief period of inactivity and minor setbacks for the Italians, De Bono was replaced by Badoglio.

 Under Badoglio, the advance on Addis Ababa was renewed.
 Badoglio overwhelmed the armies of ill-armed and uncoordinated Ethiopian warriors with mustard gas, tanks, and heavy artillery.
 He defeated the Ethiopian armies at the Battle of Amba Aradam, the Second Battle of Tembien, and the Battle of Shire.